mpv-player/mpv/DOCS/man/options.rst

     Play video with window border and decorations.
 Since this is on by default, use ``--no-border`` to disable the standard window decorations.

+``--title-bar``, ``--no-title-bar``
+    (Windows only)
+    Play video with the window title bar.
+Since this is on by default, use --no-title-bar to hide the title bar.
+The --no-border option takes precedence.

 ``--on-all-workspaces``
     (X11 and macOS only)
     Show the video window on all virtual desktops.